osaroo3/django_restaurant_ci_project4/README.md

 - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 codes for this website.
 - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS codes for this website.
 - [Github Projects and Kanban board](https://github.com/users/LarisaLG/projects/17/views/1): was used to track the progress of the project.
+- [CI python linter](https://pep8ci.herokuapp.com/): was used to validate python codes.
+- [JS Hint](https://jshint.com/): was used to validate JavaScript codes.

 ## Testing